jrowellfx/lsseq/README.md

 #### Error codes returned by `lsseq`

-As described in the source code, the following EXIT codes will be combined bitwise to return possibly more than one different warning and/or error.
+As copied from the source code, the following EXIT codes will be combined bitwise to return possibly more than one different warning and/or error.